-- What images of Mary are there in your parish church or other buildings?
-You could encourage the group to visit those images and discuss them.
+- What images of Mary exist in your parish church or other buildings?
+You could encourage your group to visit those images and discuss them.
 Are there particular Marian devotions held in your community?
-Are there ways the group can become involved in these? - Use the Advent wreath and candle-lighting ritual again.
+Are there ways your group can become involved in these devotions? - Use the Advent wreath and candle-lighting ritual again.
 Pray together the Hail Mary.
-You could give a gift of prayer cards featuring the Hail Mary.
-Encourage the group to learn this great prayer of the Church by heart.
+You could give a gift of prayer cards that feature the Hail Mary.
+Encourage the group to memorise this great prayer of the Church by heart.
 You could sing an arrangement of the Hail Mary (GA 544) or Magnificat (GA 550).
-Conclude with the prayer of exorcism in the RCIA at §94K.
+Conclude with the prayer of exorcism in the RCIA at §94K..